AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Preliminary

 \subsection{Index Advisor~}

-Index advisors receive the workload of a specified database along with constraints like the maximum number of allowable indexes and storage budget, and then automatically generate an index recommendation.
-The functionality of an index advisor can be formally defined as follows:
+Index advisors receive the workload of a specified database along with \sjc{selection} constraints, and then automatically generate \sjc{a set of recommended indexes.} The functionality of an index advisor can be formally defined as follows:

-\begin{definition} (Index Advisor): Given a database $D$, a workload $W$ consisting of queries querying the database and a storage budget $B$, an index advisor will automatically compute the column candidates $C$ and construct a set of indexes $I$ with columns $c_I \in C$, optimizing the cost of the workload by
+\begin{definition} (Index Advisor): Given a database $D$, a workload $W = \{q_1, q_2, \ldots, q_n\}$ consisting of a set of queries, and a storage budget $B$, the index advisor problem seeks to automatically identify an optimal set of indexes $I$ that minimizes workload execution cost while respecting storage constraints.
+Formally, let $C$ denote the set of all possible column combinations that can be indexed in database $D$.
+The index advisor solves the following optimization problem:

-where $Cost(D, W, I)$ calculates the execution time of the workload $W$ querying the database $D$ with the indexes $I$ created, and $Storage(I)$ calculates the total storage cost to construct the indexes $I$ selected. \end{definition}
+where $\mathcal{P}(C)$ represents the power set of all possible column combinations, $Cost(D, W, I)$ computes the total execution time of workload $W$ on database $D$ with index set $I$, and $Storage(I)$ calculates the total storage cost to construct the indexes $I$ selected. \end{definition}